porterjamesj/virtualenvwrapper.el/README.md

 shares an environment with Emacs, so if you activate or deactivate in one, the other is affected as well.
 Note that this requires the variable `eshell-modify-global-environment` to be set to true.
-Running `venv-initialize-shell` causes this to occur.
+Running `venv-initialize-eshell` causes this to occur.
 If this doesn't work for you, open an issue!
-It's technically possible to separate the two, but it requires some hacking around with the different namespaces that I'm haven't got around to to doing yet.
+It's technically possible to separate the two, but it requires some hacking around with the different namespaces that I won't bother to do unless someone really needs it.

 ## Command Reference

-All commands here can be called interactively using `M-x` All of these comamnds can also be called from eshell without prefixes or parens, exactly as you would in bash or zsh.
+The commands this mode provides are prefixed with `venv-` All commands can be called interactively using `M-x`.
+All of these comamnds have also been aliased without prefixes as eshell functions, so you can call them on the eshell just as you would in bash or zsh.
 For example:

 ```
 eshell> workon myenv